Archomeda/AutoSaliens/README.md

 Informative commands:
-getstarted - Shows information about how and where to start gettoken   - Opens the browser where the token can be retrieved
-             and shows information about how to set the token help       - Shows this help message homepage   - Opens the homepage of this application in your browser
+getstarted - Shows information about how and where to start gettoken   - Shows information about where you can get your Saliens token help       - Shows this help message homepage   - Shows the homepage URL of this application

 Application commands:
 debug              - Toggles exception handling by the debugger